kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-22-what-is-bitcoin.md

 <h4>Method No1: Trading on crypto exchanges</h4>
 <p>Bitcoin's impressive ups and downs are a paradise for traders who can increase their investments several times in a short time.
 For successful BTC trading, it is best to work through a cryptocurrency exchange &ndash; they have the highest liquidity and the best buy/sell prices.
 Thanks to the partnership with some exchanges, I can offer discounts on commissions on exchange transactions to blog readers:</p>
 <p>For successful trading on crypto exchanges, you need a certain theoretical training and a large amount of experience - so this way of earning is not suitable for everyone.
 Skills and qualifications can only be gained over time, so try not to risk large sums at first.</p>
+{% include youtube.html width="560" height="315" id="s4g1XFU8Gto" start="0" title="What is Bitcoin and how does it work" %}
 <h4>Method #2: Long-Term Investing (HODL)</h4>
 <img src="/assets/img/posts-img/btc/bitcoin-owner.webp" alt="bitcoin owners" width="612" height="344" loading="lazy">
 <p>The easiest and historically more than effective way to make money on Bitcoin.
 People who bought cryptocurrency a few years ago and still haven't sold it today have hundreds and even thousands of percent of their profits.
 Of course, history does not always repeat itself, but even not in the most successful 2021, the price of BTC increased almost 2 times.</p>